State of the Economy

 Unemployment & Hiring

-• Kentucky’s unemployment rate rose in 2024 but has declined throughout 2025, registering at 5% in May 2025.
-Unemployment in the state remains below typical levels.
+• Kentucky’s unemployment rate rose in 2024 but has declined throughout 2025, registering at 4.9% in July 2025.
+Unemployment in the state remains below Kentucky’s 20-year historical average.

-• The national unemployment rate is generally lower than Kentucky’s, registering at 4.2% in May 2025.
+• The national unemployment rate is generally lower than Kentucky’s, registering at 4.3% in August 2025.
+This was up from 4.0% in January 2025.
+There were 7.3 million unemployed adults in the U.S. in August 2025.

 • The unemployment rate measures the percentage of adults in the workforce who don’t have a job but are actively looking for one.
 The unemployment rate can rise and fall due to layoffs and hiring activity, but also because of more or fewer non-working adults starting to look for work.